PartyLich/kyren.github.io/_posts/2018-09-14-rustconf-talk.md

 So, these are made up examples, but they are not much different than the real things that I went through a *lot*.
-This is why it is now considered common knowledge now that for games, OO *mostly* just gets in the way.
+This is why it is now considered common knowledge that for games, OO *mostly* just gets in the way.
 Data hiding has very limited utility for a game outside of just maintaining invariants at the edges of the code, where things are smaller and more contained.
 A lot, possibly even the vast majority of the interesting behavior in your game ends up spanning